tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 therefore we need to find a way to query the exact unit ID given a package name via Template Haskell.
 Among the existing Template Haskell APIs, the closest thing to achieve this goal is `reifyModule`, which given a module name, returns its import list.
-So if `Foo` appears in the current module's import list, we can use `reifyModule` to get `Foo` metadata which includes `foo`'s unit ID.
+So if `Hidden` appears in the current module's import list, we can use `reifyModule` to get `Hidden` metadata which includes `pkg`'s unit ID.
 However, this approach has a significant restriction: it doesn't work for hidden modules.

 ### Abusing GHC API in Template Haskell